CCBR/CHARLIE/README.md

 --viruses|-v    : supply comma-separated list of viruses at command line                                (--runmode=init only) --manifest|-s   : absolute path to samples.tsv.
 This will be copied to output folder                    (--runmode=init only) --changegrp|-z  : change group to "Ziegelbauer_lab" before running anything.
 Biowulf-only.
 Useful for correctly setting permissions.
+--platform      : set the HPC platform (biowulf, fnlcr, eddie).
+If not set, CHARLIE will try to detect the platform with scontrol.
 --help|-h       : print this help